mrphys/Open-Source_Pre-Clinical_Segmentation/README.md

 # --------------------------------------------------------------
 ## DATASET

-The dataset is shared in HDF5 format, with one .h5 file per mouse (in the 'Data' folder.
+The dataset is shared in HDF5 format, with one .h5 file per mouse (in the 'Data' folder).
 Each HDF5 file contains the full cine SAX dataset and the expert segmentations for the LV blood pool and myocardium.
 For each mouse the imaging data (h5 dataset name ‘Images’) is of size: matrix_size_x × matrix_size_y × number_of_slices × number_of_time_frames, where the matrix size is 256 × 256, the number of slices is in the range 8-11 and the number of timeframes is in the range 17-36.
 The segmentation data (h5 dataset name ‘Masks’) is the same size as the image data, with values in the range 0-2, representing voxels belonging to the background (0), the LV myocardium (1) and LV blood pool (2).